 Don’t think that you need a completely silent and secluded place to practice.
-In the real world, and especially in a home with kids or at the office, finding complete silence is almost an impossible task.
+In the real world, especially in a home with kids, finding complete silence is almost an impossible task.

-Do try to remove yourself from all major distractions, such as phones, computer screens and incredibly loud spaces.
-Simply turn your office chair away from the screen.
-If you’re at home, close your bedroom door.
+Do try to remove yourself from all major distractions, such as phones, computer screens, television and incredibly loud spaces.

-Don’t convince yourself that you need any special equipment, such as a yoga mat, bells or blankets, because you can meditate anywhere.
+Don’t convince yourself that you need any special equipment, such as a yoga mat, bells or blankets.
+You can meditate anywhere.
 The less stuff you rely on, the easier it will be to take a quick moment to practice.

 Don’t force yourself to start breathing with a specific style, like belly breathing or nose breathing.
 It can initially put you off or even make you feel light-headed.
 You can work on breathing technique once you start to feel comfortable with meditation.